daniel3735928559/mango/libmango/README.md

-This uses the interface descriptor language from [Pijemont](https://github.com/daniel3735928559/pijemont), and documnetation for the format can be found there.
+This uses the interface descriptor language from [Pijemont](https://github.com/daniel3735928559/pijemont), and documentation for the format can be found there.

 Then, the program that implements this function and allows it to be called through Mango RPC looks simply like: